juhoinkinen/Annif-wiki/Backend:-Maui.md

 Maui is very good at detecting topics of text based on comparing terms in a controlled vocabulary to terms that appear in the document text.
 However, it cannot detect more abstract topics whose labels do not appear in text.
 For example, a topic such as "local history" would not be suggested for a document that describes the history of a village, unless that phrase is used in the document itself.
 Thus Maui works best when combined with another algorithm that relies on statistical associations.

-Configuration of the `maui` backend is rather simple, but Maui Server has to be set up separately, either directly on the host system under Tomcat, or [using a Docker container](https://github.com/NatLibFi/Annif/wiki/Backend%3A-Maui#usage-with-docker).
+Configuration of the `maui` backend is rather simple, but Maui Server has to be set up separately, either directly on the host system under Tomcat, or with Docker.

+## Setting up Maui Server using Docker

+You can start both Maui Server and Annif in Docker containers [using a compose file](https://github.com/NatLibFi/Annif/wiki/Usage-with-Docker#using-annif-with-gunicorn-nginx-and-maui-backend), or [just Maui Server in one container](https://github.com/NatLibFi/MauiServer/tree/dockerization#usage-with-docker).

 ## Setting up Maui Server using Tomcat